Identifying Unmeasured Confounders in Panel Causal Models: A Two-Stage LM-Wald Approach: Abstract

 \section{Abstract}

-Panel data are widely used in political science to draw causal inferences.
-However, these models often rely on the strong and untested assumption of sequential ignorability—that no unmeasured variables influence both the independent and outcome variables across time.
-Grounded in psychometric literature on latent variable modeling, this paper introduces the Two-Stage LM-Wald (2SLW) approach, a diagnostic tool that extends the Lagrange Multiplier (LM) and Wald tests to detect violations of this assumption in panel causal models.
-Using Monte Carlo simulations within the Random Intercept Cross-Lagged Panel Model (RI-CLPM), which separates within- and between-person effects, I demonstrate the 2SLW’s ability to detect unmeasured confounding across three key scenarios: biased correlations, distorted direct effects, and altered mediation pathways.
-I also illustrate the approach with an empirical application to real-world panel data.
-By providing a practical and theoretically grounded diagnostic, the 2SLW approach enhances the robustness of causal inferences in the presence of potential time-varying confounders.
-Moreover, it can be readily implemented using the \texttt{R} package \texttt{lavaan}.
+Panel data are a cornerstone of causal inference in political science, psychology, and the social sciences more broadly.
+Yet these models often rest on the strong and rarely tested assumption of sequential ignorability—that no unmeasured variables jointly influence predictors and outcomes over time.
+This paper introduces the Two-Stage LM–Wald (2SLW) diagnostic, a general framework that extends Lagrange Multiplier and Wald tests to detect violations of this assumption in longitudinal causal models.
+The 2SLW procedure is demonstrated within a widely used class of panel models that separate stable differences between units from within-unit dynamics, allowing researchers to examine feedback processes over time.
+Through Monte Carlo simulations, we show that the 2SLW approach reliably identifies unmeasured confounding under three conditions: biased associations between variables, distortions of direct effects, and altered mediation pathways.
+An empirical illustration using real-world panel data demonstrates its practical application.
+Beyond offering a diagnostic tool, the 2SLW framework strengthens the theoretical and empirical foundations of causal inference in longitudinal research, enhancing the credibility of findings across studies of political behavior, attitude change, and policy feedback.
+The method is easily implemented in the \texttt{R} package \texttt{lavaan}.

 \end{singlespace}